davebracken/PKA-Marker/README.md

 # Installation and use.

+The examples show PKA Marker being run on Windows 10.

 ## Running the PKA marker.
 In the example below, PKA Marker obtains the scores for the PKA files in the *sample_pka_files* directory (which is specified in the *.env.shared* configuration file).
 <pre>